elton-okawa/issue-unity-netcode-host-artificial-network/README.md

 6. `client` updates text
 7. Repeat `1 to 6`

-# Step to reproduce
+## Step to reproduce

 1. Clone this repository
-2. Find `NetworkManager` object on scene, go to component `Unity Transport -> Debug Simulator`
+2. Find `NetworkManager` object on scene, go to component `Unity Transport -> Debug Simulator`.
+Note that `delay` is set to `100ms`
-3. Set `delay` to `200` (we can leave others the default value)
-4. Open `ParrelSync -> Clones Manager`
+3. Open `ParrelSync -> Clones Manager`
-5. Click `Add new clone`
+4. Click `Add new clone`
-6. After a while, there'll be a option called `Open in new Editor` click on it
+5. After a while, there'll be a option called `Open in new Editor` click on it
-7. In this new editor start the game and select `Host`
+6. In this new editor start the game and select `Host`
-8. In the previous editor also start the game and select `Client`
+7. In the previous editor also start the game and select `Client`
-9. View both `Host` and `Client` pings
+8. View both `Host` and `Client` pings